 Windows .bat File

-In Windows, there are a variety of mining software that you can use.
+In Windows, there is a variety of mining software that you can use.
 Frankly, we have a list of guides on different mining software that can be found in our Blog, and we also have our own miner, Aquilex Miner.
-So let’s use that for the example.
+So let’s use that as an example.

 In the settings.cmd file you will find the “set Pool” line and there you want to paste the proper url:port to the server that is closest to your mining rigs.